Improved Lower Bounds on Mutual Information Accounting for Nonlinear Signal-Noise Interaction: Conclusion

 \section{Conclusion}

-Traditionally, lower bounds on the MI were computed using an AFC.
-In this paper, we computed lower bounds using an ABC for the first time for the FOC.
-These bounds are achievable by a maximum a posteriori detector based on the ABC.
-Two different distributions obtained through the SDBP algorithm are used as ABCs for estimation of AIRs.
+Traditionally, lower bounds on the MI were computed using an auxiliary forward channel.
+In this paper, we computed lower bounds using an auxiliary backward channel for the first time for the fiber-optic channel.
+These bounds are achievable by a maximum a posteriori detector based on the auxiliary backward channel.
+Two different distributions obtained through the SDBP algorithm are used as auxiliary backward channels for estimation of AIRs.
 Both these distributions have better AIR in comparison to the state-of-the-art method of using DBP.
-Through simulations, it was also found that up to 0.7 bit/symbol higher AIR is obtained using GMP-SDBP compared to DBP.
-This means that in comparison to the DBP approach, tighter lower bounds can be obtained using the SDBP approach.
+Through simulations, it was also found that up to {0.7} bit/symbol higher AIR is obtained using GMP-SDBP compared to DBP.
+This means that in comparison to the DBP approach, {improved} lower bounds on the MI can be obtained using the SDBP approach.